COVID-19 IN MEXICO MARCH 2022

-DMS Mexico will have daily updates in our webpage and our social media regarding the evolution of Coronavirus (COVID-19) in Mexico until the time when this situation gets resolved.
+Since teh begining of the Pandemia in 2020 DMS Mexico have been periodically updating our webpage and our social media regarding the evolution of Coronavirus (COVID-19) in Mexico until the time when this situation gets resolved.
 Furthermore, we’ll inform about the action protocol we have decided to implement for the prevention of contagion and reaction in the event of detection of symptoms consistent with respiratory illness during handling of our groups.

 Should you want a copy of the document we have designed in editable format, please send an email to us requesting it at email@example.com

-We hope that this crisis gets resolved promptly and activities return to normal shortly.
+We hope that this crisis finally gets resolved promptly and activities return to normal shortly.

 COVID-19 SITUATION IN MEXICO